-According to Gary Halbert, aside from that little baggie outside the envelope, it is also good to include an order card and printed brochures.
+Alright, we already understand the little baggie outside the envelope.
+So what’s next?
+According to Gary Halbert, it is also good to include an order card and printed brochures.

-But we have to think of a strategy that will ensure our letters will be read first before they have a look of our brochure and order form.
+But we have to think of a strategy… for what?
+We have to ensure our letters will be read first before they have a look at our brochure and order form.

 Also, this is one important thing to remember in this lesson as pointed out by Gary Halbert —